am8850/k8sfundamentals/README.md

 - Service API cannot handle advance ingress patterns (host based and path based routing for example)

 ### Ingress API (Layer 7 Routing)

+- An API object that manages routing of external HTTP/S traffic to services running in a cluster
+- Kubernetes the ingress API, but still needs a third party controller to achieve it
+  - Part of the functionaluty is to act as a reverse proxy
+  - Infra providers can create ingress controllers optimisied for their environments

+#### Host/path based routing

+- A single ingress controller having one IP will route traffic to a service by extracting the host header and path information which is associated to a backend service served by a replica set.
+- It is possible to combine rules that allow virtual hosts and paths.

+#### Characteristics of Ingress API

+- Defines traffic routes between external clients and services
+- Allows encrypted communication using Transport Layer Security (TLS)
+- Load balances client traffic across a service's endpoints (pods)
+- Introduced in v1.1 and will likely keep evolving

+#### Sample Ingress Controllers

+Nginx
+Traefik
+Contour